 New parents and their babies will receive even more support under an expansion of the Maternal Child Health Service.

-Premier Daniel Andrews and Minister for Families and Children Jenny Mikakos today announced that 37,000 families will now be able to rely on expanded Enhanced Maternal and Child Health services until their child turns three.
+37 000 families will now be able to rely on expanded Enhanced Maternal and Child Health services until their child turns three.

-Announced as part of the Victorian Budget 2017/18, the $81.1 million package will provide extra support for new parents, including those with babies born prematurely, twins and triplets, or families facing particular disadvantage.
+As part of the Victorian Budget 2017/18, the $81.1 million package will provide extra support for new parents, including those with babies born prematurely, twins and triplets, or families facing particular disadvantage.